-This module aims to provide an update on the cellular lesions underlying the development of cancer.
+This microcredential aims to provide an update on the cellular lesions underlying the development of cancer.

-The module provides an essential underpinning to the subsequent modules by ensuring that you have the necessary background knowledge of recent advances in molecular medicine.
+The microcredential provides an essential underpinning to the subsequent modules by ensuring that you have the necessary background knowledge of recent advances in molecular medicine.

 Topics Covered - Oncogenes, tumour suppressor genes, mechanisms of metastasis and apoptosis.
 The role of viruses, environmental carcinogens and chromosomal alterations in cancers will be discussed.

 Written assignment (3000 words) (60% of the module mark) and one hour multiple choice questions examination (40% of the module mark).

 Academics involved in the delivery of this module

 Dr Martin Higgs - Associate Professor for Genomics and Rare Disease